alcasas/workday-reminder/readme.md

 ## Improving Workday Reminder

-This is a chrome extension for Improving folks to remember to fill Workday, this shows up an alert and opens Workday in a new tab showing the modal form to capture a new activity.
+This is a chrome extension for Improving folks to remember to fill Workday, this shows up a notification and opens Workday in a new tab showing the modal form to capture a new activity.

-Hour and alert popup for reminder can be configured.
+### Configurable items:
+ - Display daily alerts and the hour
+ - Display weekly alerts and the hour (on Friday)
+ - Play sound

+### Installation

 You can clone the repo